 Until recently, most private investment in Africa was in the telecommunications industry, with less going into equally important sectors such as transportation and energy.
 In this scenario, governments and stakeholders must encourage more significant private investment in the energy and transportation sectors to promote regional trade.

 Governments should also look at new and creative methods to attract investment in infrastructure projects across the continent.
-Kenya and South Africa, for instance, have effectively utilised infrastructure bonds to fund road projects.
+Kenya and South Africa, for instance, have effectively utilized infrastructure bonds to fund road projects.
 Other African governments should examine this possibility while considering its influence on debt sustainability.

 African nations with abundant natural resources, such as Botswana, Chad, Ghana, Libya, and Nigeria, have established sovereign wealth funds.
 These funds might be used to build regional and continental infrastructure.
-Regional development finance organisations like the African Development Bank (AfDB) may also help fund infrastructure development.
+Regional development finance organizations like the African Development Bank (AfDB) may also help fund infrastructure development.

 Although businesses and governments should be equal partners in trade, the communication gap between the two is frequently a significant obstacle to effectiveness and mutual understanding.

 A credible system for successful public-private sector cooperation must be established to harness private sector potential, strengthen productive capacity, and improve chances for expanding African trade,